puneethbuilds-middleware/wls-saml-sso-sample-app/README.md

-# SAML SSO Diagnostics for WebLogic
+# SAML SSO Diagnostics sample app for WebLogic

 ## Build and deploy